Perspective | Toppling more statues isn’t working when there’s other work to be done

 There’s plenty out there that needs to be addressed to tackle the systemic racism in America — housing and education inequities, health disparities, and so much more.
 And then there are the smaller things that we don’t quite see, the monuments that don’t tower above but remain just as offensive if we really look.

-It’s not as sexy as toppling a statue, but check out the subversive Confederate monument that residents of Arlington are fighting right now.
+It’s not as sexy as toppling a statue, but check out the subversive Confederate monument that residents of Arlington, Va., are fighting right now.

 Lee Center is located on Lee Highway.
 It “encompasses Lee Community Center and Park, the Lee Senior Center, the Lee Arts Center, and the Lee Center Cooperative Playgroup,” said Dusty Horwitt, who went to Lee Center preschool when he was a tot.